KubaTworek/Restaurant-Management-System/README.md

 # Restaurant Management System

-> REST APIs based on CRUD methods.
-The project was written in Java using Spring.
-The database tries to maintain a third
-> normal form, it was built on an internal H2 database.
-The Admin position gives us the ability to manage the
-> restaurant,
-> modify the menu and employees, and collect information on placed orders.
-User privileges allow us to place orders,
-> while
-> we don't even need to be authenticated to view the menu.
-The project has been written in accordance with the
-> principles
-> of Clean Code and good object-oriented programming practices.
-All classes and methods have been tested with unit and
+> The application is designed for restaurant management.
+It allows adding, deleting, and editing menu items as well as managing staff members.
+Additionally, users can create orders that will be fulfilled by specific employees.
-> integration tests.
+>
+> The application is a modular monolith implemented in Java and Spring, utilizing an H2 database stored in a file.
+During the project's development, particular emphasis was placed on its architectural design.
+The process began with the construction of ports and adapters, and the core of the application adheres to the principles of Domain-Driven Design (DDD).
+The project has been crafted in accordance with Clean Code principles and adheres to good object-oriented programming practices.
+Comprehensive unit and integration tests have been conducted to validate all classes and methods.

 ## Table of Contents